jaydenw4157/github-tutorial/README.md

 _Your not teaching commandline, Your teaching git and GitHub Assume they already know it_ Git init is used when you first create a repository using Git.
 To initialize Git in your newly made repository.
 To use git init, you:
-1. Create a repository using `mkdir repo-name`
-2. Use `cd repo-name` to go into your new repository
+1. Create a repository and go into your new repository
-3. Use `git init` to initialize your repository
+2. Use `git init` to initialize your repository

 ---
 ## Repository Setup